Table of Contents

 2. Take Advantage of DNS Caching

-You can set DNS caching by changing the Time to Live (TTL) values for your DNS records.
+Change the Time to Live (TTL) settings for your DNS records to enable DNS caching.

-Your A and AAAA records need to be set lower, but CNAME, MX, and TXT records can typically be set to higher values such as 12, or 24 hours.
+Your A and AAAA records must be set to lesser numbers.
+However, CNAME, MX, and TXT records can normally be set to higher values, such as 12 or 24 hours.

 3. Setting Up DNS Prefetching